Adam And Eve

 “Of every tree of the garden thou mayest freely eat,” Gen. 2.16.
 The fruit from the Tree of the Knowledge of Good and Bad may not be eaten, “thou shalt surely die.”
 The Satan-serpent appears as a shining one (Nachash).
 Midrash: “Just as you did not die from touching it, so you will not die of eating it.”

-As the Garden is denoted as a Tabernacle, so Adam is depicted as the priest-king, with Eve fulfilling the identity of the priestess.
-The sin becomes creating the self, not within the godly tradition of inspiring individuality, but one of covetousness and possession, including an assortment of attitudes and motives—once created we continue to possess ourselves, as we will later see in the story of Cain.
-The motive for eating the fruit is a lust for acquisition, also out of season.* Receiving the harvest (bounty), also the Tree of Life, is not directly represented in the Garden story.
+As the Garden is denoted as a Tabernacle, Adam is depicted as the priest-king, with Eve fulfilling the identity of the priestess.
+The sin becomes creating the self, not within the godly tradition of inspiring individuality, but one of covetousness and possession, including a negative assortment of attitudes and motives (getting or grasping out of season as opposed to receiving)—once created we continue to possess our creation, ourselves, as we will later see in the story concerning Cain.
+The motive for eating the fruit is a lust for acquisition, also acquiring out of season.* Receiving the harvest (bounty), also the Tree of Life, is not directly represented in the Garden story.
+Only the tree of the knowledge of good and evil receives attention.

 Having blown life into thee, God expects each person to develop his life.
-Soul development begins with discernment.
-Discernment is an essential factor concerning the Way.
+Soul development begins with discernment, just as the story of Adam and Eve depicts.
 For, once a person discerns, choices naturally follow, and these choices direct individual experiences.
-Experiences develop character and individuality within the soul.
+Experiences, in turn, develop character and individuality within the soul, whether through great trial or great success, or both.
 Choice imbued with discernment denotes soul awakening.
-Lack of discernment leads to most of the problems we face in life.
+Lack of discernment denotes mortal sleep and leads to most of the problems we face in life.

 The spiritual life within the garden is typified by communion with God, which represents wholeness.